Politics of Republika Srpska: Administrative organizations

 Administrative organizations in the RS are established for the purpose of performing professional duties and duties of the republic's administration (institutions, directorates, secretariats, agencies, commissariats, funds, centers and other forms).
 Administrative organizations may have the attributes of a legal entity.

 Current situation

-Bosnian Serb politicians support the idea of independent republic in accordance with the UN Declaration on self-determinationton and separate Republika Srpska from Bosnia and Herzegovina entirely.
-The Prime Minister of Republika Srpska Milorad Dodik said a referendum on independence for RS was a fair solution and that 99 percent of Bosnian Serbs support secession from Bosnia-Herzegovina.
-Dodik stated that this referendum is "inevitable" and says that Bosnia and Herzegovina has no viable future.

-Bosniak politicians have requested the suspension of Republika Srpska.
-Haris Silajdžić, party leader of Party for Bosnia and Herzegovina, has repeatedly stated that he wishes to see the RS dismantled.
+A proposed secession of Republika Srpska from Bosnia and Herzegovina has remained a consistent topic of conversation in the entity, particularly driven by Milorad Dodik, the long-time President of Republika Srpska who has advocated for a referendum on independence.
+Meanwhile, Bosniak politicians like Haris Silajdžić, party leader of Party for Bosnia and Herzegovina, have repeatedly stated that he wishes to see the RS dismantled.
 Miroslav Lajčák, former High Representative of Bosnia-Herzegovina, has responded to this by saying that "Republika Srpska does not have the right to secede from BiH, at the same time no one can unilaterally abolish Republika Srpska."

+In 2025, The Court of Bosnia and Herzegovina sentenced Dodik in a first-instance verdict to one year in prison and imposed a six-year ban on him serving the post of president of the country’s Republika Srpska (RS) entity.
+Dodik was found guilty of non-compliance with the decisions of the High Representative of the international community in the country.
+His prison sentence was subsequently commuted to a fine but his appeal was rejected.